Mohammad-Shadab/Kinect-Based-Exercise-Game/README.md

 (For manual, project report, demo and other documentations of this project, please refer to the "documentation" files in this repository.)

-This project is designed for heart patients , people who want to do physical exercises as well as for gaming enthusiasts.
+This project is designed for heart patients, people who want to do physical exercises as well as for gaming enthusiasts.
 It is based on Kinect Skeleton Tracking.
 You have to control the body of the game character with your body as a joystick !
 Sounds fun right !
 There are no strings/controllers/headset attached to the player hence really comfortable to use.
 All you have to do is to perform free actions according to the game.